alexocode/talks/social/you-know-nothing/you-know-nothing.md

 # Learn

 ^
-At the same time
+Both at the same time; this stresses us out
+So we just don't do it.
+Maybe we write a blog post but never publish it

 ---
 # Sounds familiar?

 ^
+Ask to raise hands?
-Welcome in the club
+Welcome to the club

 ---
 [.autoscale: true]